yuanmingyi/latex-to-word/Readme.txt

-LaTexMathML.js is an open source liburary from https://www.maths.nottingham.ac.uk/personal/drw/lm.html with tiny modification by me to fit the style of my teacher's tex.
+LaTexMathML.js is an open source tool from https://www.maths.nottingham.ac.uk/personal/drw/lm.html with tiny modification by me to fit the style of my teacher's tex.
 There are still a lot of defects and may be improved in the future.

 usage (test in my chrome 24.0.1312.57m with Windows 8):
 1.install the extension in your chrome browser. (see how to install chrome extensions in http://developer.chrome.com/extensions/getstarted.html).
 Then there would be an icon right next to the address bar of your browser.